Supercolony-net/Grant-Milestone-Delivery/deliveries/openbrush_follow_up-milestone_1.md

 A lot of space was taken by the blob from `ink_storage::collections::StorageHashMap`.
-So we implemented a lightweight version without caching of elements(`SimpleHashMap`) and provided a report in [the issue](https://github.com/paritytech/ink/issues/945#issuecomment-930427082).
+So we implemented a lightweight version without caching of elements(`SimpleHashMap`) and provided a report in [the issue](https://github.com/paritytech/ink/issues/945#issuecomment-930427082) to ink!.
-Later it was an example during the implementation of `Mapping` by the ink! team.
+Later the ink! team created an example by using our implementation of `Mapping`.

 The dispatching logic of messages and constructors in the ink! generates a lot of code.
 We found several moments that can be optimized: